GSI-Fing-Udelar/tectonic/README.md

 Please contact us at <tectonic@fing.edu.uy>.

+See more of our project at [Tectonic: An Academic Cyber Range](https://www.fing.edu.uy/inco/proyectos/tectonic).

 ## License

 Tectonic is licensed under the GNU General Public License v3.0 or later.
 See LICENSE to see the full text.